HCasler/SSC-Acceptance/README.md

 This is the code used to calculate the results in Mu2e-doc-35098.
 That document also gives a basic overall desription of how the calculation works.
 In short, it calculates the geometric acceptance for a point source, and then integrates that over the volume of the full radiation source.

 ## Note on the geometry
-The coordinate system used in these scripts palces the origin at the *downstream end* of the spot-size collimator.
+The coordinate system used in these scripts places the origin at the *downstream end* of the spot-size collimator.
 The *z* axis is the same as the *z* axis of the stopping target in the usual Mu2e geometry.
 The positive *z* direction is from the stopping target, toward the STM.
 This is why the *z* positions of the calibration source, FOV collimator, etc are all negative.

 Length units are centimeters.